robertpiosik/CodeWebChat/README.md

 ## Introduction

 Large language models are brilliant, yet mindless pattern matchers.
-They can't by themselves _imagine_ what noise (examples) could help them generate better outputs.
-To mitigate this limitation, other tools ask you to put effort into planning—a practice of expanding prompts, so the model can do better job at finding relevant files.
+As they lack any mental models—they can't _imagine_ how the correct output should look like ahead of selecting files for context.
+To mitigate this limitation, other tools ask you to put effort into planning—a practice of expanding instructions, so the model can do a better job at finding relevant files.
 This is slow, token-hungry, and dilutes model's attention for the task.

 Code Web Chat places context ownership in developer's hands.
-By guiding the model with hand-picked files you'll **save time** by writing simple instructions, **save money** by being token-efficient, ensure **privacy** by never sending your codebase for external indexing and **security** by not running arbitrary commands.
+Guide the model with hand-picked files and get **the best accuracy** by not polluting the context window with tool definitions and endless rambling, **save time** by writing simpler instructions (goodbye to markdown files), **save money** by being token-efficient, ensure **privacy** by not having to send your whole codebase for external indexing and **security** by not running arbitrary commands.

 **Context-first approach**

-Meet non-agentic workflow—select files that set the environment for the task, enter instructions, and send message with your favorite chatbot or a model provider of choice.
+Meet a simple, non-agentic workflow—select files, enter instructions, and send message with your favorite chatbot or a model provider of choice.

 > [!TIP]
 > LLMs are pattern matchers—they love examples!
-Steer the model to higher quality outputs, like no coding agent can.
+Guide the model with context to production-grade code.

 Constructed prompt is straightforward and focus the model's whole attention on the task.
 Example: